davidhousesrodriguez/isdi-bootcamp-202402/staff/david-casas/project/doc/README.md

 ## Intro

 Manage tools exchange between individuals with no profit in between.
-A kind of social network where the preboious registered user could find those kinds of needed tools they already do not have or don´t make the decision to purchase it
+A kind of social network where the previous registered user could find those kinds of needed tools they already do not have or don´t make the decision to purchase it

 ![](https://media.giphy.com/media/FaIDQOgN69FXq/giphy.gif?cid=790b7611nsd69k2sqro1cedzhli9u2jljz3094cyrmjihbju&ep=v1_gifs_search&rid=giphy.gif&ct=g)